pedronveloso/android-digital-frame/README.md

 <img src="https://github.com/pedronveloso/android-digital-frame/blob/main/icon-192.png" width="96">

-# Welcome to Android Digital Frame! 🎉
+# Welcome to Android Digital Photo Album! 🎉

-I'm thrilled you're exploring this Open Source app designed to **breathe new life into your old Android devices** by transforming them into digital frames.
+I'm thrilled you're exploring this Open Source app designed to **breathe new life into your old Android devices** by transforming them into digital photo album, with a few extra features.
 This project's commitment to Open Source means you get a product built on transparency, community-driven enhancements, and trust.

-I've started this project out of a personal need for a privacy-respecting digital frame app.
+I've started this project out of a personal need for a privacy-respecting digital photo album app.
 It's built with zero tracking and no unnecessary sales pitches - just a straightforward, useful app.

 ## Screenshots 📸